englishphilosophy/english-philosophical-texts/GUIDELINES.md

 Our source texts also very often include `ae` or `oe` ligatures (in words like "phaenomenon" or "oeconomy").
 These should be encoded here as separate letters, but enclosed in curly brackets, like so: `ph{ae}nomenon`, `{oe}conomy`.
 Markit will take care of the rest.
-If the ligature is capitalized, but both letters in
+If the ligature is capitalized, put both letters in
 capitals: `{OE}conomy`.

 #### 2.1.11.
 White space